-The process of registration will also involve a Disclosure and Barring Service check and the fact of having previous criminal convictions may hinder a candidate's prospect of successful registration under the scheme.
+The process of registration will also involve a Disclosure and Barring Service check and having previous criminal convictions may hinder a candidate's prospect of successful registration under the scheme.

-It is an offence for a door supervisor not to be so registered carrying potential imprisonment for six months or an unlimited fine.
+It is an offence for a door supervisor not to be registered, carrying potential imprisonment for six months or an unlimited fine.

-All Premises Licences carry a mandatory condition requiring any door staff used, as a condition of the Premises Licence, to be registered with the Security Industry Authority.
+All Premises Licences carry a mandatory condition requiring any door staff to be registered with the Security Industry Authority.
 Whether or not you are actually required to have door staff will depend on the conditions of your Premises Licence.